EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 ⇒ *T*(*a*, *b*) = Θ(*n* (*b* - *a* + 1) / (*b* - *a* + 1)).\
 ⇒ *T*(*a*, *b*) = Θ(*n*).\
 ⇒ *T*(*a*, *b*) = Θ(⌈lg (*b* - *a* + 1)⌉).

+##### 5.1-3 ★

+> Suppose that you want to output 0 with probability 1 / 2 and 1 with probability 1 / 2.
+At your disposal is a procedure
+> *Biased-Random*, that outputs either 0 or 1.
+It outputs 1 with some probability *p* and 0 with probability 1 - *p*,
+> where 0 < *p* < 1, but you do not know what *p* is.
+Give an algorithm that uses *Biased-Random* as a subroutine, and
+> returns an unbiased answer, returning 0 with probability 1 / 2 and 1 with probability 1 / 2.
+What is the expected
+> running time of your algorithm as a function of *p*?